 Unrealised gains and losses on revaluation of investments to fair value, are recognised in the Statement of Comprehensive Income.

-Realised gains and losses on sale are recognised as investment income in the Statement of Comprehensive Income.
+Realised gains and losses on sale are recognised as change in fair value in the Statement of Comprehensive Income.
 Gross proceeds from sale of investments are disclosed in the Statement of Cash Flows.